Leading Co-Design in Complex Systems

 are keen to blend systems thinking and co-design together in practice.

-are able to attend all four online training sessions — the course builds progressively and relies on social learning and group discussion.
+are able to attend the whole day in person OR all four online training sessions—the course builds progressively and relies on social learning and group discussion.

 allow an additional 15-30 minutes per week to engage in preparation and application activities, or more if you’d like to dive deeper into the resources we provide.